gdtk-uq/gdtk/README.md

 ### Build Requirements
-Once you have cloned this repository, all that is required is a Linux environment with a fairly recent D compiler for building the main code and a C compiler for building the Lua interpreter.
+Once you have cloned this repository, all that is required is a Linux environment with a fairly recent D compiler for building the main code, a C compiler for building the Lua interpreter, and a Fortran-2003 compiler for building some of the thermochemical models.

 You may use the reference DMD compiler or the GDC or LDMD2 compilers.
-We have been developing with the DMD32 and DMD64 compilers from versions 2.067 through 2.071.2.
+We have been developing with the DMD32 and DMD64 compilers from versions 2.067 through 2.072.2.
+We also use GCC and GFortran.

 Going into the `dgd/src/eilmer` directory you will find a single `makefile` that allows the build to proceed with the command `make install`.